 Reducing Data Integration Pain Points

 Zubie offers its telematics system as a stand-alone solution.
 However, it has also fully integrated with Navotar, TSD, and Karz.
-It has formed partnerships with Bluebird, Thermeon, and HQ Rental Software.
+It has formed partnerships with Bluebird and Thermeon.
 This means vehicle telematics data can freely flow into the rental software so operators will view their data all in one place.
 Zubie is also in talks with many more systems; either custom developed or mainstream, and everyone gets to benefit from our state of the art API’s to make the entire solution seamless.

 Managing multiple logins can prevent productivity initiatives, while integrated data helps connect the dots of all aspects of operations of a rental business.